Ammusabu/Advanced-tudent-Management-System-Result-Analzser-/README.md

 AI-based performance prediction

-Parent login dashboard

-👩‍💻 Developer
+### 👩‍💻 Developer

 Ammu S
-Dsa Implpementation project
+Passionate about AI, ML & Full-Stack Development.

-⭐ Support
+## ⭐ Support

-If you like this project, please ⭐ star the repository!
+If you liked this project, please ⭐ star the repo!